rainbowqio/rq-generic/README.md

 Part of having Observability is knowing where to find it.

-One result of deeper dives into the network, security, integration, and identity infrastructures at Blameless is that there are multiplicative ways to find answers without any good way to get to the entry points.
+One result of deeper dives into the network, security, integration, and identity infrastructures is that there are multiplicative ways to find answers without any good way to get to the entry points.
 There is a real need for a data system that is a practical bibliography and global semaphore, curated and customized to the organization and needs of the people asking questions across every cloudy area of the business.

 We are all familiar with these questions...